organix/uFork/fpga/fomu/cpu/ucode.md

 Execute _preamble_, including the _test_.
 Remove the result of the _test_ from the stack.
 If it is 0, jump to the instruction after `REPEAT`.
 If it is not 0, continue with the _body_.
 When `REPEAT` is encountered, jump to the instruction after `BEGIN`.

-uCode also implements several non-standard control-flow words, although the `?R0` loop is similar to the standard `?DO` loop.
+The uCode compiler also implements several non-standard control-flow words (although the `?R0` loop is similar to the standard `?DO` loop).

 > _count_ `?R0` ... _loop-body_ ... `LOOP-`